 You can’t crack your employees’ heads open and look inside (well you can, but legal will probably advise against it).
 So how do you uncover what drives individual employees to work hard, stay focused and be more creative?
 Are they seeking more money, stock options, a pat on the back?

 The etymology of the word “engaged” comes from the French, gage – to pledge one’s self or enter a contract.
-Dr. Nicole Lipkin suggests that engagement is created through a psychological contract, an employee’s belief about the mutual obligations that exist between her and the employer.
+Dr. Nicole Lipkin suggests that employee engagement is created through a psychological contract, an employee’s belief about the mutual obligations that exist between her and the employer.

 This understanding can be an express agreement like fulfilling certain duties for agreed upon compensation.
-Or it can be implied, like when employees and management tacitly agree to both embrace the company values and culture.
+Or it can be implied, like when employees and management tacitly agree to both embrace the company values and organizational culture.

-One reason employees become disengaged is when leadership breaks the psychological contract.
+One reason employees become disengaged is when management and leadership breaks the psychological contract.
 This reaction is usually not about something tangible.
 It is a result of dishonesty, lack of integrity, or a difficult work environment, and it generally comes down to unclear and un-communicated assumptions and expectations.
 Even an isolated breach can have a dramatic impact, since trust develops over time yet can shatter in a moment.

 Check in regularly with your team and provide an opportunity for them to discuss how they feel.
-This allows you to address problems as they arise, but it is also a proactive gesture.
+This allows you to address problems in workplace engagement as they arise, but it is also a proactive gesture.
 It tells the employee that she is valued and actually fortifies the terms of the psychological contract.

 You can’t crack your employees’ heads open and look inside (well you can, but legal will probably advise against it).